Skip to content

 Replace data-node-ui with whichever mode you chose at install time (DEPLOY_MODE in your .env).

-If someone is running a spieli Hub and you want your region to appear on it, you need to stand up a data-node and send them your API URL.
+If someone is running a spieli Hub and you want your region to appear on it, stand up a data-node and send them your API URL.
 The hub operator then adds you to their registry.json.

 1. Run the installer